booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 * Who loves Active Record?
 * Who hates Active Record?
 * Who both loves and hates Active Record?
-* I personally have a love/hate relationship with Active Record
+* I have a love/hate relationship with Active Record
 * But Active Record is the 800-pound gorilla
 * Odds are, if you're hired to work on Rails, you'll be using it